Destination: England: London

 J. Sheekey Oyster Bar

-J. Sheekey in the West End has been a British institution since 1896 when it first started catering to the after-theater crowd, and it regained glamour when it was taken over by the owners of the Ivy and Le Caprice more than a decade ago.
-In the space just next door to the original, where there was until recently a bookshop, a new 30-seat counter has opened.
-Though everything from the mirrors to the zinc countertops has just been installed, the effect is to recreate the authentic Old World oyster bar that Joseph Sheekey first ran.
+J. Sheekey in Covent Garden has been a British institution since 1896 when it first started catering to the after-theater crowd, and it regained glamour when it was taken over by the owners of the Ivy and Le Caprice more than a decade ago.
+In the space just next door to the original, where there was a bookshop, a new 30-seat counter has opened.
+Though everything from the mirrors to the zinc countertops is recently installed, the effect is to recreate the authentic Old World oyster bar that Joseph Sheekey first ran.
 It’s so convincingly done, you may expect ladies in white gloves and men in bowler hats to appear on the stools next to you.
-No reservations are accepted; it’s first come first seated; however, there is a smaller version of this counter just to the left of the entrance to the original J. Sheekey where you can reserve and enjoy the exact same menu.
-Open for lunch and dinner seven days a week.

 The tranquil setting of this restaurant, on the banks of the Thames, is outdone only by the quality of its contemporary Italian dishes, where “fresh and seasonal” is the kitchen mantra.
-Opened twenty years ago, in 1987, by Ruthie Rogers and Rosie Gray and just reopened after an extensive renovation, the River Café is still pulling in the sophisticated artsy crowd, despite its noncentral, Hammersmith location.
-Rogers, who is married to architect Richard Rogers, and Gray can often be seen cooking behind the sprawling silver counter.
-Reservations must be booked far in advance.
-During the summer, ask to eat outside.
-Start your meal off with a divine Prosecco in a glass containing crushed strawberries.
-The menu, which changes daily, might include a pea and prosciutto risotto with mint and Parmesan shavings, char-grilled squid with fresh red chilis and rocket or wood-roasted veal chop with rosemary and lemon.
-Desserts are equally heavenly.
-Chocoholics must sample the Chocolate Nemesis for true Nirvana.
-Check the monthly menus on the Web site to really work up your appetite.
+Opened in 1987, by Ruthie Rogers and Rosie Gray, the River Café is still pulling in the sophisticated artsy crowd, despite its noncentral, Hammersmith location.
+Reservations must be booked far in advance, and during the summer, ask to eat outside.
+Check the monthly menus on the website to really work up your appetite.

 Many beloved institutions tire or become trite but the Ivy has been the place to see and be seen in London for decades.
 Opened in 1917, the Covent Garden restaurant has been a hit with actors from its inception.
 (A popular actress is credited with giving it its name.)
-The interiors were renovated extensively in 1990 by Caprice Holdings, of which it is now part, and remains a magnet for moguls and movie stars.
-Among the modern innovations that have proved how even classics can stay with the changing times: a Vegan menu and on-line reservations.
-Open for lunch and dinner.
+The interiors were renovated extensively by Caprice Holdings, of which it is now part, and the restaurant remains a magnet for moguls and movie stars.
+Among the modern innovations that have proved how even classics can stay with the changing times: a vegan menu and on-line reservations.

+Housed in a former bank building, the Wolseley was transformed by starchitect David Collins into the quintessential European grand café in 2003 and has been the place for high-powered breakfasts and see-and-be seen lunches ever since.
+The imposing room with its high-ceilings, marble columns and massive arches is softened by the always convivial atmosphere.
 Breakfast at the Wolseley will brighten the grayest of London days.
-With its high ceilings and grand pillars, arches and stairways, the onetime car showroom has a vibe similar to La Coupole in Paris.
+The onetime car showroom and then Barclay’s Bank branch has a vibe similar to La Coupole in Paris.
 Take refuge and sip a charged Lapsong tea or a thimbleful of espresso with a perfect cap of crema.
 Fill up on the birchermüesli —a cereal with grated apple, raisins, dried cranberries, hazelnuts, honey, milk and cream.
 Or for those who would rather have a traditional start, try the porridge with brown sugar.
 Hedonists should go for the heavenly pancakes with caramelized bananas or the rich eggs Benedict; the extra calories never felt so worth it.
 The Dover sole at lunch is a crowd pleaser.
+Up a staircase is a lovely private dining room for groups up to 12 in size.

 Search By Keyword